IT2901-G06/VR-in-construction-workplace/README.md

 For some reason the simulator never fully closes between simulation runs.
 And for some mystical reason it decides to track all keyboard inputs even when the simulator window is not focused.
 These inputs are replayed when the simulator is opened automatically when pressing "Play" in Unity.

 The solution to this issue is to just let the simulator play out keyboard events.
 Then just exit the simulator and start the scene by clicking "Play" again.
 Alternatively you could also completely reopen Unity to force a complete restart of the simulator.

+## Known bugs

+### Falling objects

+- Very rarely, when looking up at the boxes when standing in the red X spot, it doesn't register the player as being in the correct spot and therefore doesn't drop the boxes.
+To fix, restart play mode.
+- The weak rope doesn't seem to want to stay still on the table.
+This is a very small issue as one end of the rope always stays attached and therefore the player is able to grab it.